 I grew up with the expression “dumb as an ox” and the shorter one “dumb ox.”
 It must be as old as Buddha, for he says:

-It is possible to spend lifetimes unaware of the fact of rebirth and what produces rebirth, and therefore be helpless in freeing ourselves from that truly “vicious cycle.”
+It is possible to spend lifetimes unaware of the fact of rebirth and what produces rebirth, and therefore be helpless in attempting to free ourselves from that truly vicious cycle.
 Karma is the force or material from which a seemingly endless chain of house-bodies are built for our habitation.
 Karma means action, but action is not the root cause.
-Rather, the root of action is desire (kama)–craving (tanha/trishna).
+Rather, the root of action is desire (kama) or craving (tanha/trishna).
 This is a fundamental teaching of Sanatana Dharma, very thoroughly expounded in the Bhagavad Gita.
 It is so simple it is easy to miss it, but Buddha very dramatically expresses it in this verse.
-When the mind is free from running after outside objects and has been so transformed that desire is no longer possible, then freedom–Nirvana–is attained.
+When the mind is free from running after outside objects and has been so transformed that desire is no longer possible, then freedom, Nirvana, is attained.

 Without the holy life

 Those who have not lived the holy life, and have not acquired wealth in their youth, grow old like withered cranes beside a fishless pool (Dhammapada 155).